alam0rt/blb-parse/slus_006.01/generated/BLB_FORMAT_README.md

 ## Concluding Notes

 Because the format is partially inferred, further reverse engineering may be necessary to confirm exact offsets, field sizes, and the presence of additional unknown data.
-However, from the game code, a .blb file appears to be a multi-entry container that includes level definitions and movie/cutscene references, along with a header region that enumerates them.
+However, from the code in “slus_006.01/blb.c” and references throughout the code base, we can identify how the BLB is parsed, which data structures get populated, etc. In particular:

+• The “initialise_blb_struct(astruct_8 *blb_loading_struct,int buffer,void *load_asset_function)” function sets up a “blb_loading_struct”—a container that holds a pointer to the BLB data (game_blb_ptr) plus a function pointer for loading or referencing assets.

+• The “parse_blb_header(astruct_5 *something,int ptr_to_level_data)” function reads the BLB’s header section to locate specific entries.
+It checks values at offsets like 0xf36, 0xf92, etc. to determine how many sub-entries exist and what each one contains.

+• The “ptr_end_of_blb_header(astruct_10 *buffer)” function returns a byte from the BLB header region (0xf31 offset) used to determine how many entries are in the file, or a boundary in the header.

+• Calls like “load_game_blb_asset(offset,sector_count,u_long *buffer_pointer)” indicate that data from the BLB may be loaded from disc, using offset and sector counts in the BLB’s header.

+• Specific values of (byte)0x01, (byte)0x02, (byte)0x03, etc. can identify different resource types (levels, cutscenes, etc.), with code branching depending on these values.
+At run time, the engine checks these bytes to decide whether to load a movie reference or a level resource.

+Thus, from the game code, a .blb file is effectively a multi-entry container of level definitions, references to movie/cutscene data, and offset tables for each resource chunk.
+Further reverse engineering or debugging can confirm how many total entries exist, what each block stores, and any unknown fields remaining in the BLB format.